Cineflux

 • The lack of a first-time experience for new users

-• Confusion about some of the language used in the UI and the relationship between UI elements in the search screen
+• Confusion about the relationships between UI elements on the search screen

 • More information wanted for the films displayed in the UI